In this article

 Find a TherapistAnswer a few questions to get started

-People more sensitive to alcohol’s effects are more at risk for negative effects from combining alcohol and Metformin.
+People more sensitive to alcohol’s effects are more at risk for negative effects from combining Metformin with alcohol.
 These include the following:

 If you have diabetes but still want to drink alcohol, you can follow these tips: